wquintanilhadasilva/spring-multitenanty/poc1/README.md

 By Default <b>Shared Database, Separate Schema </b>approach is enabled.
 It works with JdbcTemplate also which is not natively supported by Spring Multi-Tenancy.
 When using Multi-tenancy in Spring Boot <b>Table needs to be created externally</b>.
 Auto table creation needs to be turned off.
 We will use Public Schema as the default schema.
-The DDL to create the table are present in DDL.sql in resources folder.

 ## Note: Once Multi-Tenancy is enabled all the DDL needs to be executed manually before staring the application

 ## Compile and package